-4. Huning Castle Raynolds Addition Area Paid parking lots are prohibited in any Mixed-use or Non-residential zone district in the following mapped area.
+- Downtown Neighborhood Area CPO-3 Paid parking lots are prohibited in the Downtown Neighborhood Area - CPO-3. - 4.
+Huning Castle Raynolds Addition Small Area Paid parking lots are prohibited in any Mixed-use or Nonresidential zone district in the following mapped small area.

-- Los Duranes CPO-6 Paid parking lots are prohibited in the Los Duranes CPO-6. - 6.
-Martineztown/Santa Barbara CPO-7 Paid parking lots are prohibited in the Martineztown/Santa Barbara CPO-7. - 7.
-McClellan Park Area Paid parking lots require a Conditional Use Approval pursuant to Subsection 14-16-6-6(A) in the following mapped area.
+- Los Duranes CPO-6 Paid parking lots are prohibited in the Los Duranes - CPO-6. - Martineztown/Santa Barbara CPO-7 Paid parking lots are prohibited in the Martineztown/Santa Barbara - CPO-7. - 7.
+McClellan Park Small Area

+Paid parking lots require a Conditional Use Approval pursuant to Subsection 14-16-6-6(A) in the following mapped small area.

-Nob Hill/Highland Area Paid parking lots are prohibited in the following mapped area.
+Nob Hill/Highland Small Area Paid parking lots are prohibited in the following mapped small area.

-9. South Broadway Area Paid parking lots are prohibited in the following mapped area.
+South Broadway Small Area Paid parking lots are prohibited in the following mapped small area.

-10. South Martineztown Area Paid parking lots are prohibited in the following mapped area.
+10. South Martineztown Small Area Paid parking lots are prohibited in the following mapped small area.

+4-3(D)(23) Bank

-4-3(D)(22) The following standards apply only to small loan businesses:
+The following standards apply only to small loan businesses.

-- 4-3(D)(22)(a) Small loan businesses may not be located within 1 mile of any other small loan business. - 4-3(D)(22)(b) If a small loan business is abandoned, discontinued, or ceases operation for a period of 1 year, it shall not be reestablished at that location if it is within 1 mile of any other small loan business. - 4-3(D)(22)(c) Small loan businesses shall maintain a valid license under the New Mexico Small Loan Business Act from the New Mexico Regulations and Licensing Department at all times.
+- 4-3(D)(23)(a) Small loan businesses shall not be located within 1 mile in any direction of any other premises containing a small loan business. - 4-3(D)(23)(b) If a small loan business is abandoned, discontinued, or ceases operation for a period of 1 year, it shall not be reestablished at that location if it is within 1 mile of any other small loan business. - 4-3(D)(23)(c) Small loan businesses shall maintain a valid license under the New Mexico Small Loan Business Act from the New Mexico Regulations and Licensing Department at all times.
 Small loan businesses shall submit to the ZEO proof on an annual basis that they have renewed their license with the New Mexico Regulations and Licensing Department.

-4-3(D)(23) Club or Event Facility
+4-3(D)(24) Club or Event Facility

-If Table 4-2-1 indicates that this use is allowed in the R-A, R-1, R-T, or MX-T zone districts, it shall be subject to the same size limits applicable to religious institutions in that zone district, pursuant to Subsection 14-16-4-3(C)(9)(b) or 14-16-4-3(C)(9)(c).
+If Table 4-2-1 indicates that this use is allowed in the R-A, R-1, R-T, or MX-T zone districts, it shall be subject to the same size limits applicable to religious institutions in that zone district, pursuant to Subsection 14-16-4-3(C)(8)(b) or 14-16-4-3(C)(8)(c).

-4-3(D)(24) Construction Contractor Facility and Yard
+4-3(D)(25) Construction Contractor Facility and Yard